adriangarciarecio/TMSNP/README.md

 This is a collection of scripts to set up or update the TMSNP database.
 They should be executed in the order listed here.

-- Get SNPs from the Uniprot and also the TM helix annotations (mainly Iker’s stuff)
+- Get SNPs from the Uniprot and also the TM helix annotations (mainly Iker’s stuff).
+This starts with the list of all membrane proteins in Uniprot at each time the script runs.
+Creates the MySQL tables receptor_pfam (contains Uniprot ID - multiple PFAM ID relations), tm_segments (start end of each TM segment and linked to Uniprot ID), and snp (all info).
   - ./main/uniprot_tables.py (runs in seconds)

 - Get SNPs from Clinvar (all programs run in seconds)